scientific-python/cookie/docs/pages/guides/gha_basic.md

 {% include toc.html %}

-The recommended CI for scientific Python projects is GitHub Actions (GHA), although its predecessor Azure is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
+{% include rr.html id="GH100" %} The recommended CI for scientific Python
+projects is GitHub Actions (GHA), although its predecessor Azure is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
 GHA is preferred due to the flexible, extensible design and the tight integration with the GitHub permissions model (and UI).
 Here is a guide in setting up a new package with GHA.

 GHA is made up of workflows which consist of actions.
 Here are some of the workflows you will probably want in your package.
 These should be in a file